-Rabbits have over fifty million receptor cells in their nose, compared to our meagre six million.
+Rabbits have over fifty million receptor cells in their nose, compared to our meager six million.
 These enable rabbits to detect predators well before they may even see them.

 Rabbits, like many other animals, have two types of scent detection cells in their nose.

-Olfactory sensory cells detect ordinary airborne odours, while a specialized group, the Jacobson Organ, pick up heavy moisture-borne molecules and pheromones.
+Olfactory sensory cells detect ordinary airborne odors, while a specialized group, the Jacobson Organ, pick up heavy moisture-borne molecules and pheromones.
 (Moist air carries more scent).